SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 ### What is a Session?

 A **session** is a persistent development conversation that remembers your project, decisions, and progress across interruptions.
-Unlike standard Gemini conversations that start fresh each time, SuperGemini sessions build cumulative understanding.
+Unlike standard Codex conversations that start fresh each time, SuperCodex sessions build cumulative understanding.

 **Key Concepts:**